derDeidra/discord-ollama/docs/commands-guide.md

     /private-thread
     ```

-### User Preference Commands
+### Channel Preference Commands
 1. Capacity
-    This command changes how much context it will keep in conversations with the app.
+    Change how much context the bot will keep for this channel's conversations.
+This applies to the current and future chats in this channel/thread.
-    This is applied for all of existing chats when interacting with the app.

-    Below sets the message history capacity to at most 5 messages at once.
+    Below sets the message history capacity for the channel to at most 5 messages.

     ```
     /modify-capacity context-capacity 5
     ```

 2. Message Stream
-    This command will toggle whether or not the app will "stream" a response.
+    Toggle whether the app will "stream" a response in this channel.
+Streaming updates can be slow due to Discord rate limits.
-    (think of how ChatGPT and other interfaces do this)

-    Below sets the `stream` to true to make the app respond in increments.

     ```
     /message-stream stream true
     ```
-    **This is very slow on Discord because "spamming" changes in a channel within a period of 5 seconds is not allowed.**

 3. Message Style
-    This command allows a user to select whether to embed the app's response.
+    Choose whether the bot's responses in this channel are embedded or plain messages.

     ```
     /message-style embed true
     ```

-    This allows the app to respond as a user would normally respond.

     ```
     /message-style embed false
     ```

 4. Switch Model
-    This command will switch the user-preferred model so long as it exists in within the local ollama service or from the [Ollama Model Library](https://ollama.com/library).
-    If it cannot be found locally, it will attempt to find it in the model library.

-    Below we are trying to switch to a specific model size.
+    Switch the model that this channel will use (must exist locally or in the Ollama Model Library).

     ```
     /switch-model model-to-use llama3.2:1.3b